Approximation of mean curvature flow with generic singularities by smooth flows with surgery: Barriers and Stability

-For the following, we will suppose that $M^n\subset\mathbb{R}^{n+1}$ is a closed, smoothly embedded hypersurface and that there is a unit-regular, cyclic (mod 2) Brakke flow $\mathcal{M}$ emerging from $M$ that encounters only spherical and neck-pinch singularities.
-A priori, such a flow is not unique, however, combining recent results we get the following.
+For the following, we will suppose that $M^n\subset\mathbb{R}^{n+1}$ is a closed, smoothly embedded hypersurface and that there is a unit-regular, cyclic (mod 2) Brakke flow $\mathcal{M}$ emerging from $M$ that encounters only multiplicity one spherical and neck-pinch singularities.
+A priori, such a flow is not unique, however, combining recent results we get the following uniqueness result.

 \begin{theorem} Let $M^n\subset\mathbb{R}^{n+1}$ be a closed, smoothly embedded hypersurface.
-If there is a unit-regular cyclic (mod 2) Brakke flow $\mathcal{M}$ emerging from $M$ that encounters spherical and neck-pinch singularities then the level set flow does not fatten.
+If there is a unit-regular cyclic (mod 2) Brakke flow $\mathcal{M}$ emerging from $M$ that encounters only multiplicity one spherical and neck-pinch singularities, then the level set flow does not fatten.
 In particular, $\mathcal{M}$ is unique. \end{theorem} \begin{proof} Recall that the support of $\mathcal{M}$ defines a weak set flow, and thus is contained in the level set flow of $M$.
 Let $\mathcal{N}$ be the unit-regular Brakke flow whose support is the outer flow $\{M_t\}$.
 The existence of such a flow is proven in \cite{hershwhite}.
 The uniqueness of smooth mean curvature flow implies that $\mathcal{M}$ and $\mathcal{N}$ agree up to the first singular time.
 Thus, their supports agree at the first singular time.
 Since $\mathcal{M}$ has only spherical and neck-pinch singularities, the flow $\mathcal{N}$ cannot fatten at the first singular time, $t_0$, \cite{hershwhite}.
 Moreover, stratification, \cite{bw97}, yields that the singular set of $\mathcal{M}$ has parabolic Hausdorff dimension at most one.
 Hence, by Theorem \ref{smallsing}, (\cite[Theorem F.4]{ccms20}), the regular sets of $\mathcal{M}$ and $\mathcal{N}$ are connected, and thus we have unit density at smooth points.
 Thus, the flows agree as Brakke flows up to the first singular time.
 This argument can be iterated since the flow is compact. i.e.~ For the two flows to differ, the outer flow must encounter a non-spherical or non-neck-pinch singularity, which cannot happen as the flows agree back in time.
 Thus, $\mathcal{M}=\mathcal{N}$.
 In particular, the outer flow has only spherical and neck-pinch singularities and hence does not fatten, \cite[Theorem 1.19]{chhw19}.

-Since the support of any Brakke flow defines a weak set flow, the non-fattening and connected-ness of the regular set show that $\mathcal{M}$ is the unique unit-regular flow.
+Since the support of any Brakke flow defines a weak set flow, the non-fattening and connectedness of the regular set show that $\mathcal{M}$ is the unique unit-regular flow.

 \end{proof}

 Thus, it is sufficient to suppose $\mathcal{M}$ has only spherical and neck-pinch singularities.

 We also pick a $\varepsilon_0= \varepsilon_0(M)>0$ sufficiently small, such that for $-\varepsilon_0\leq \varepsilon\leq \varepsilon_0$ the hypersurfaces $M_\varepsilon = \{\text{dist}(\cdot, M) = \varepsilon\}$, where $\text{dist}(\cdot, M)$ is the signed distance function to $M$, are smooth.